Kolterdyx/mcbasic/README.md

 ### Re-implementation

-Dure to the latest changes in the Minecraft datapack format and the new data-driven features, I decided to rewrite the compiler from scratch.
+Due to the latest changes in the Minecraft datapack format and the new data-driven features, I decided to rewrite the compiler from scratch.
  In order to allow the community to contribute to the project, I decided to change the language to Kotlin, which is based on Java, so
 Minecraft modders can easily understand the code.